-Byron Tucker, like a virtual kid brother to the world as with so few fortunate souls who convey this vibration to a world so weary of pretense and artifice, was taken from us, the bereaved, to that glorious home that awaits us on Dec.
+Byron R Tucker, like a virtual kid brother to the world as with so few fortunate souls who convey this vibration to a world so weary of pretense and artifice, was taken from us, the bereaved, to that glorious home that awaits us on Dec.
 23rd.

-Born in Brigham City on August 22nd, 1953 to Hyrum Douglas Tucker and Norma Gene Richins, the youngest of three children.
+Born in Brigham City on August 22nd, 1953 to Hyrum Douglas Tucker and Norma Jean Richins, the youngest of three children.
 He loved traveling to the beehives his father maintained as a hobby along the foothills above Brigham City.
 His co-workers at the Sandy City Parks Department kiddingly named him Scrumptious Bee!

 Diagnosed at birth with attention deficit hyperactive disorder–he was quite a handful to his parents.